-- Conducting behavioral assessments and treatment evaluations
+- Conducting behavioral assessments, treatment evaluations, and caregiver training

 - Providing education and training to parents and providers